 Michael Clyne Prize

-The winner will be awarded a $1,000 cash prize and a contribution of up to $500 to cover costs (e.g. travel, accommodation, conference registration) for the recipient to attend either ALS or ALAA in 2017 to present a paper on the research.
-The recipient will be guaranteed a slot at their chosen conference.
+The winner will be awarded a $1,000 cash prize and a contribution of up to $500 to cover costs (e.g. travel, accommodation, conference registration) for the recipient to attend either ALS or ALAA to present a paper on the research.
+The recipient will be guaranteed a place in the program at their chosen conference.
 A summary of the thesis will be published in newsletters of both associations when the award is announced.
 The winner will be announced at the AGMs of each society.

 The prize will not be awarded in a given year if none of the applicants reaches a suitable standard (as determined by the panel).